citusdata/citus_docs/develop/migration_mt_schema.rst

      WITH batch AS (
        SELECT *
          FROM line_items
+        WHERE store_id IS NULL
         LIMIT 1000
           FOR UPDATE
          SKIP LOCKED
      )
-     UPDATE batch
+     UPDATE line_items AS li
         SET store_id = orders.store_id
-       FROM batch
-      INNER JOIN orders
+       FROM batch, orders
+      WHERE batch.line_item_id = li.line_item_id
-      WHERE batch.order_id = orders.order_id;
+        AND batch.order_id = orders.order_id;
    $$;

    -- run the function every half hour
    SELECT cron.schedule('*/30 * * * *', 'SELECT backfill_batch()');

-   -- ^^ returns a job id
+   -- ^^ note the return value of cron.schedule

 The application and other data ingestion processes should be updated to include the new column for future writes.
-More on that in the next section.
+(More on that in the next section.)
 Once the backfill is caught up the cron job can be disabled:

 .. code-block:: postgresql